 Period Definition is used to define the number of days in a period and the number of periods of usage to track.
 The recommended period definition is one that matches the review cycle of your product lines, however, they can differ.
-For instance, you can define the period for usage tracking as monthly, but set the review cycle to .50 indicating a review twice per month.
-Use the screen below to define the length of the period for collection of usage data.
-In addition to the length of the usage data collection period, you also define the number of periods to be used in calculating the usage rate.
+Examples of periods include

-The flexibility in period definition is a powerful advantage of Business Replenishment.
 For normal annual usage, you may want to define your usage collection as shown in the example below: twelve periods, each consisting of 30 days.
 This definition gathers the usage information into twelve variables.
-These twelve variables storing usage data determine your average usage rate ofr the last twelve periods.
+These twelve variables storing usage data determine your average usage rate for the last twelve periods.
 If this product line historically has a stable usage rate, a review of this information could occur every 30 days (indicated through a review cycle of 1).
-However, if you were defining periods and a review cycle for fast-moving items, you may wish to set your period definitions to bimonthly (defining the duration in days as 15).
+However, if you were defining periods and a review cycle for fast-moving items, you may wish to set your period definitions to bimonthly (defining the duration in days as 14).
 You may only wish to consider the past three months of usage too.
-The number of periods would still be defined as six since six 15-day periods would equal three months) For very fast-moving product lines such as seasonal items, the usage rate may fluctuate greatly and therefore demand a more frequent review.
+The number of periods would still be defined as six since six 14-day periods would equal three months) For very fast-moving product lines such as seasonal items, the usage rate may fluctuate greatly and therefore demand a more frequent review.
 In this case, you may want to set your review cycle for .25 for a weekly review.